plomino/Plomino/robottest.md

-Build the base image.
-You only need to do this if there is a big change to the buildout
+Build the base image first.
 ```
 docker build --tag robot_tests -f Dockerfile-bootstrap .
 ```

-Subsequent builds you can do
+Then build buildout and npm build.
+If the code changes you need to redo this step.

 ```
 docker build --tag robot_tests .